Shop

 Historically, Trappists began brewing in monasteries as a way to create potable water.
 But it was also a means to generate income for the monastery and local community.

-Monasteries in general brewed beer as early as the sixth century.
+Monasteries, in general, brewed beer as early as the sixth century.
 Trappists, like those at La Grande Trappe, are on record as operating a brewery around 1685.

 “A true Trappist quadrupel carries the distinction of having been warm-fermented and bottle conditioned within the walls of the monastery brewing operations,” says Debar.

-Over time the tradition of brewing within monasteries grew.
+Over time, the tradition of brewing within monasteries grew.

 However, the quadrupel wouldn’t make an appearance until 1991 when De Koningshoeven Brewery, a Dutch Trappist Brewery in the Netherlands, brewed the first quad called La Trappe Quadrupel.